-This article details the default ports the PGP Encryption Server (Symantec Encryption Management Server) uses for client-server communications as well as other services included.
+This article details the default ports the PGP Encryption Server (Symantec Encryption Management Server) may be using on applicable services being used.

-This includes the ports the PGP Encryption Server has open and on which it is listening.
+This includes the ports the PGP Encryption Server utilizes for its various services and functionality.

 This is available for PGP Backups (Backups are encrypted locally before transmitting) |